maxyoung94/maxmedia-js-app-demo/README.md

 Added a linting script in npm scripts.

 Supports unit testing using Mocha and Chai.
 Want to move over to Jest eventually.

+It utilitzes continuous integration using Travis CI and AppVeyor.